-Society would like us to have believed that these men of status (who, thank God, we are increasingly able to confront about their disturbing behavior) had previously been respected because they were talented, clever, worthy in some way.
+Society would like us to have believed that these men of status (who, thank God, we are increasingly able to confront about their disturbing behavior) were talented, clever, worthy in some way.

 But to say with a straight face that you didn’t know you shouldn’t be lewd?
 Let alone lewd to a professional subordinate?
 And that “you learned [this] later in life”?
-You’re a liar, a fool, or both – and you make it clear you should never have had whatever modicum of status you had.
+Are you a liar or are you a fool?
+Either way, you make it clear you should never have had whatever modicum of status you had.

 We are past excuses.

-So yes.
 I’m angry and I’m tired.
-Because I kept my mouth shut on my own behalf, on behalf of the women who came to me crying, and on behalf of all the other times I’ve heard these experiences recounted.
-Because I have to feel lucky that nothing worse has happened to me.
-Because, while some of these men are being held accountable, far too many aren’t, including my former boss, my former coach – maybe, which makes my stomach turn, even people with whom I’ve had relationships – and, of course, my country’s president, who remains an unabashed member of this repulsive, inadequate club.
+Because I’ve kept my mouth shut on my own behalf, on behalf of the women who came to me crying, and on behalf of all the other times I’ve heard these experiences recounted.
+Because I’ve felt lucky that nothing worse has happened to me.
+Because, while some of these men are being held accountable, far too many aren’t.
+That includes my former boss; my former coach; possibly even people with whom I’ve had relationships; and, of course, my country’s president, who remains an unabashed member of this repulsive, inadequate club.